robenkleene/design-references/after-effects/after-effects-layers.md

 - ``⌘```: Show all properties for the selected layer, or all layers if none are selected
 - `⌘D`: Duplicate

+### Tips

+- Oftent the fastest way to edit properties is to use the search field above the layers panel (`⌘F`).
+Here's what the workflow looks like:
+    1. Select the layers to edit
+    2. Hide all currently visible properties (`u`)
+    3. Search for the property to edit (`⌘F`)

 #### Transform Properties

 - `a`: Show/hide anchor point or position